 The natural latex in the Botanical Bliss feels soft and secure at the same time, and being natural ARPICO has absolutely zero maintenance; it also has less influx of dust mites, bacteria and other types of mold.
 It’s claimed that less than 1% of US latex mattress match the certifications of this GOLS (Global Organic Latex Standard) and USDA organic Certified Botanical Bliss from PlushBeds.
 The mattress is 10” deep and consists of 3 interchangeable layers for utmost customization, simply rearrange the layers within the zippered cover to get the best feel, no gluing necessary either.
 The combination of latex layers ensures that the pressure points in your body are relieved.
 That means a more comfortable sound sleep for you and your partner.
 The beauty of this organic latex is that it is both rigid and conforming to the shape of your body.
 It therefore gives you the perfect balance between a soft platform and a firm support for the contours of your body.
 This particular model is available in a medium, or a medium-firm option too.
 The Botanical Bliss comes with a pure New Zealand wool liner, which has moisture removing and naturally antimicrobial properties.
 What you get as a result is a fresher and cooler sleep surface.
 Manufactured in the USA and known to be voted #1 best latex mattress value by consumers, this one is hard to surpass.

 Of our latex mattress reviews, this is one of our favorites due to its 2 sided design.
 Yes it is flippable for longevity, but the premise here is for alternating comfort levels.
 By using solid natural latex on both sides, the dunlop and talalay processing methods really come into play; if you are a side sleeper who prefers a slightly softer surface, position the reversible mattress with the soft side up (24-26 ILD).
 If you’d prefer a more firm level of support, simply flip it over (29-31 ILD).
 No need for opening covers and swapping around layers like in other latex mattresses listed here.
 Whether you buy the 9, 10, or 13 inch thick version, each one has a 1″ thickness GOTS certified organic cotton cover.
-As expecetd with a mattress of this calibre, it is made in the USA, ships compressed and rolled up, is available in all the sizes you’d ever need, and comes with a 20 year warranty.
+As expecetd with a mattress of this calibre, it is made in the USA, ships compressed and rolled up, is available in all the sizes you’d ever need, comes with a 20 year warranty, and a 120 night trial when purchased direct from Latex For Less.

 This 10″ high 4-layer natural latex mattress is built with a cleverly infused graphite.
 Processed using the talalay method, as the manufacturer claims, gives you firm support while conforming to your body shape for a good night’s sound and restful sleep.
 What makes the graphite infused talalay latex such a wonderful sleeping solution?
 It has patented heat absorption technology, which absorbs heat and gives you a cooling sensation throughout the night.
 Underneath there are three more layers.
 The second layer is a 1” gel swirl memory foam that adds durability and extra cooling for hot sleepers.
 The third layer is a 1” 4.0 viscoelastic memory foam.
 This is what gives the capability to give consistent support and ensures longevity.
 The final layer is a high density support base.
 This is also designed to offer increased support to your body.

-For those with musculoskeletal problems and allergies the My Green Mattress Simple Sleep is quite possibly the best latex mattress for sale in 2018.
+For those with musculoskeletal problems and allergies the American talalay Zenhaven is quite possibly the best latex mattress for sale in 2018.
 Aptly named, it’s organic, and simple.
 The initially soft and springy nature of the material conforms to your body structure, but then the rigidity kicks in supporting your body weight.
-Being a 100% natural latex mattress all the way through the 7″ height, it’s a very good sleep option, as it provides an excellent combination of soft touch, yet a firm support that is ideal for relieving pressure from the sensitive joints of the human body.
-It comes with an organic cotton and natural wool cover which all adds to the “greenness” of this product.
+Being a 100% natural latex mattress all the way through the 10″ height, it’s a very good sleep option, as it provides an excellent combination of soft touch, yet a firm support that is ideal for relieving pressure from the sensitive joints of the human body.
+It comes with a quilted organic cotton cover which all adds to the “greenness” of this product.
 Being hypoallergenic and containing zero synthetic foams means this is about as close to being at one with nature as can be during healthy slumber.
-It comes with a 10 year warranty and a 100 night in-home trial.
+It comes with a 20 year warranty and a 120 night in-home trial.

-The Pure Green 100% natural latex mattress is an ideal choice when it comes to choosing the best mattress for side sleepers due to its soft yet supportive capability.
-A total of 9″ in height, the base layer consists of 6″ pure organic latex.
+The Spindle Mattress is 100% natural latex mattress which is an ideal choice when it comes to choosing the best mattress for side sleepers due to its soft yet supportive capability.
+A total of 10″ in height, the base layer consists of 3″ pure organic latex.
 This is the layer that maintains the rigidity which adds support and the durability required for all body size and weights.
-Above this is a 2″ deep softer variety which has been used to add a plush and more cushioned feeling which gracefully accommodates hips and shoulders to provide the perfect spinal alignment.
-The final layer at the top is the 1” quilted wool cover.
-Combined togther this is a good construction, and considering there are no harmful chemicals or inorganic substances used for the manufacturing of this mattress, it certainly lives up to its name.
-It is GreenGuard Certified which means there is no fire retardants, no polyfoam or no synthetic latex used.
+Above this is a 3″ dunlop variety which has been used to add a plush and more cushioned feeling which gracefully accommodates hips and shoulders to provide the perfect spinal alignment.
+The final layer at the top is the 1” organic quilted cotton cover.
+Combined together this is a good construction, and considering there are no harmful chemicals or inorganic substances used for the manufacturing of this mattress, it certainly lives up to its name.
+It is Oeko Tex Certified which means there is no fire retardants, no polyfoam or no synthetic latex used.
 This is a relatively new product which is certainly worth considering, especially given that it’s hand made to the highest standards and comes with a 10 year warranty for added peace of mind.
-The Sleep On Latex Pure Green is also available as a latex mattress topper if you fancy a cheaper and easier alternative.
+Unlike some others, the Spindle Mattress isn’t available as latex mattress topper if you fancied a cheaper and easier alternative, but it’s still cheap enough and offers luxury at affordable rates.

 Although latex mattresses are generally made of a pure organic material, as you may have learnt throughout this guide there are various ways in which it can be used for sleeping on.
 For example, it could act as a base platform or a top level layer, usually in conjunction with viscoelastic or gel foam, which are man-made materials.
 This combination of the two materials to form an inner structure makes the product more of a hybrid mattress if anything.
 There is nothing wrong with hybrids, but to reap the benefits of a latex mattress, it’s better to have the latex layer closer to the top, as opposed to used at the base.